IMAGE VIA @HIRAISAPANDA | INSTAGRAM

 To be honest, we can’t think of a good reason not to run HOU.
 Why?
-Houston has tons of great spots to rock out on a run; from parks to paths along the bayous, this big city has you covered.
+Houston has tons of great spots to rock out on a run.
+From parks to paths along the bayous, this big city has you covered.

 Plus, with its flat terrain, running in Houston can be a speedy feat!
 So where should you run in H-town?
 Here’s a list of our favorite spots to lace up your running shoes and hit the road (or trail)!

-Reality check: Houston’s hot.
-That’s why this just-under-three-mile loop is perfect for summer running.
+We're all aware that the Houston heat can be absolutely scorching at times, and that’s why this just-under-three-mile dirt loop is perfect for summer running.
 The trees surrounding the trail provide natural shade, not to mention a pretty view!
-Add on an extra two miles by crossing the street to Hermann Park, or swap the extra miles for a brew by heading to the graduate student pub, Valhalla, for $1 beers (to quench your thirst, of course).
+And if you're looking to tack on more distance, you can add an extra two miles by crossing the street to Hermann Park.
+But you can also swap those extra miles for a brew by heading to the graduate student pub, Valhalla, for $1 beers (to quench your thirst, of course).

 When it comes to neighborhood running, Boulevard Oaks takes the cake.
 The beautiful, historic neighborhood just north of Rice University is filled with mature oak trees and wide, quiet streets, making it a peaceful spot to enjoy a jaunt through the city.
 Zig zag up and down North and South Boulevard, then cut down Graustark St. to finish up at the runner-friendly neighborhood coffee joint, Black Hole.